nxghtkxng/nxghtkxng/README.md

 - 👋 Hello, I’m @nxghtkxng!
 Nice to meet you.
 - 👀 I’m interested in saving the human race.
-- 🌱 I’m currently learning python and web development.
+- 🌱 I’m currently learning WebDev and Data Science.
 - ⚡ Fun fact: Consciousness is a spectrum, not a binary state.
 <!---
 nxghtkxng/nxghtkxng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.